General Information on Hazards

-Emergency Response Guidebook (ERG)
+Emergency Response Guidebook (DOT)

-Guide produced by the Pipeline and Hazardous Materials Safety Administration (PHMSA).
+Emergency Response Guidebook (ERG) produced by the Pipeline and Hazardous Materials Safety Administration (PHMSA).

-Chemical Hazards Response Information System
+Chemical Hazards Response Information System (USCG)

 The Chemical Hazards Response Information System (CHRIS) is designed to provide information needed for decision-making by responsible U.S. Coast Guard (USCG) personnel during emergencies that occur during the water transport of hazardous chemicals.

-Chemical Safety Information, Site Security and Fuels Regulatory Relief Act Overview
+Chemical Safety Information, Site Security and Fuels Regulatory Relief Act Overview (EPA)

 Fact sheets, statutes, regulations, policies, frequently asked questions (FAQs), etc.

-The Chemical Defense Program (CDP), under the Department of Homeland Security Office of Health Affairs (OHA), and the Office of the Assistant Secretary for Preparedness and Response (ASPR), under the Department of Health and Human Services (HHS), have published the document titled “Patient Decontamination in a Mass Chemical Exposure Incident: National Planning Guidance for Communities.”
+The Chemical Defense Program (CDP), under the Department of Homeland Security Office of Health Affairs (OHA), and the Office of the Assistant Secretary for Preparedness and Response (ASPR), under the Department of Health and Human Services (HHS), have published the document titled “Patient Decontamination in a Mass Chemical Exposure Incident: National Planning Guidance for Communities.

-Chemical Stockpile Emergency Preparedness Program
+Chemical Stockpile Emergency Preparedness Program (FEMA)